Brewers designate Smoak for assignment, add Vogelbach - WHIZ News

 “We have to recognize that we haven’t scored enough runs this year to this point to win the number of games that we’d like to win,” Stearns said.
 “This is a reflection of trying to find a fit that could potentially help our offense.”

-Milwaukee’s decision to designate Smoak for assignment comes after the Brewers already released first baseman/outfielder Logan Morrison and utilityman Brock Holt, who has since signed with Washington.
+Milwaukee’s decision to designate Smoak for assignment comes after the Brewers already designated first baseman/outfielder Logan Morrison for assignment and released utilityman Brock Holt.
+Morrison became a free agent while Holt landed in Washington.
 The Brewers had added all three players before this season.

 In other moves, the Brewers reinstated pitcher Brandon Woodruff from the paternity list and optioned reliever Phil Bickford to their alternate training site.